 Winner by 13%

-Acumatica rates % higher than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7564 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+Acumatica rates % higher than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7570 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate the quality of your coworkers?".

 Environment Culture Ratings vs Microsoft